How to Manage stress

 Here are a few methods to relieve stress in a short term basis:

 If you are feeling stressed, close your eyes for a few minutes and imagine yourself in a happy place.
-Think about how you are really there and how you are happy about being there.
-Imagine the sensation go through your body like its real.
-Open your eyes after you feel relaxed and return to the present moment.
+Also, think about how you are really there and how you are happy about being there.
+Imagine the sensation that goes through your body like its real.
+Finally, open your eyes after you feel relaxed and return to the present moment.

 Exercise is an effective stress reliever.
 You don’t necessarily need to join a gym.
-A peaceful walk in the morning or evening while enjoying the scenery can help achieve a better state of mind.
+A peaceful walk in the morning or evening while enjoying the scenery can help achieve a better state of mind as well as helping you relieve stress.
 This also helps bring benefits of exercise as well!
 So if you are feeling frustrated at work, just take a small walk as it refreshes your mind and body.

-Eating a balanced diet can help overcome stress on a long term basis.
-A poor diet is linked to a greater tendency to be stressed.
-Stressed people eat more food as a temporary relief but that, in turn, leads to greater worries.
-Junk foods can provide temporary relief but add to anxiety and chronic stress in the long term.
+Eating a balanced diet can help overcome stress on a long term basis as well as giving you the ability to manage it.
+Therefore, Poor diet is linked to a greater tendency to be stressed.
+Additionally, stressed people eat more food as a temporary relief but that, in turn, leads to greater worries.
+Thus, junk foods can provide temporary relief but add to anxiety and chronic stress in the long term.

 People nowadays are too busy with their lives and they barely have any time for sports, hobbies or extracurricular activities.
 This constant work routines not only affect the mind but also the body.
 Taking time out of your schedule will help boost morale and help you feel better.
 When a person is feeling better, it is natural that they will perform better.
 So in turn, having a balance between work life and home life will bring less stress to the table.

 Remove things that add to your stress: